Nastel/tnt4j-stream-jmx/README.md

 **NOTE:** modules list should be without spaces after comma!

-Issuing these commands, maven will build only `tnt4j-stream-jmx-core` and `tnt4j-stream-jmx--distribution` modules.
+Issuing these commands, Maven will build only `tnt4j-stream-jmx-core` and `tnt4j-stream-jmx--distribution` modules.

 Release assemblies are built to `build/` directory.

-**NOTE:** sometimes maven fails to correctly handle dependencies.
-If dependency configuration looks fine, but maven still complains about missing dependencies try to delete local maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.
+**NOTE:** sometimes Maven fails to correctly handle dependencies.
+If dependency configuration looks fine, but Maven still complains about missing dependencies try to delete local Maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.

 ## Running samples